4989.82.

 (B) Is revocable by the individual.

-(2) “Consent” does not include an agreement that is obtained
+(2) “Consent” does not include an agreement that is obtained by any of the following:

-(A) The acceptance of a general or broad terms of use agreement or a similar document that contains descriptions of artificial intelligence along with other unrelated information. information unrelated to the privacy of medical information.
+(A) The acceptance of a general or broad terms of use agreement or a similar document that contains descriptions of artificial intelligence along with other information unrelated to the privacy of medical information.

 (B) An individual hovering over, muting, pausing, or closing a given piece of digital content.

-(C) An agreement obtained through the use of deceptive actions.
+(C) An agreement obtained through the use of

 means any of the following: